The California Raisins: History

-The California Raisins released four studio albums on Priority Records, BMG, and ZTT Records between 1987 and 1994, and their signature song, "I Heard It Through the Grapevine", landed on the Billboard Hot 100 and peaked at number 84 or 85.
-However, the Raisins would continue to make their strongest impression through animated endeavors, and the characters proved popular enough that they were used to endorse Post Raisin Bran cereal.
+Despite the albums and chart appearance, the Raisins would continue to make their strongest impression through animated endeavors, and the characters proved popular enough that they were used to endorse Post Raisin Bran cereal.

 On November 4, 1988, CBS aired a primetime television special called Meet the Raisins!
 The musical mockumentary was again created by Vinton Studios, and was nominated for a Primetime Emmy Award.
 It also gave the band members individual names and roles: A.C. (vocals), Beebop (drums), Stretch (bass), and Red (guitar/piano).

 A Saturday morning cartoon series, The California Raisin Show, debuted the following year, but lasted only 13 episodes.
 While cel animated by Murakami-Wolf-Swenson, it maintained Will Vinton's creative direction.
 A sequel to the original CBS special aired in 1990 under the title The Raisins: Sold Out! - The California Raisins II.
-This special saw the Raisins hiring a new manager with the goal of making a comeback.
+This special saw the Raisins hiring a new manager with the goal of making a comeback before The California Raisins 2000.

+The Raisins were initially discontinued July 31, 1994, with the collapse of the California Raisin Advisory Board; members of the grape farming industry were growing alarmed at the increased fees, driven by an ever-escalating amount of money being spent on the California Raisins campaign.
+The structure of the campaign had resulted in all of the profits from the campaign being funneled back to Foote, Cone & Belding for more commercials and merchandise, creating a vicious cycle.
+Following the closure, the Raisins trademarks and copyrights became property of the state of California, who beginning in 1998 licensed them to a newly formed successor organization, the California Raisin Marketing Board.